Henry L. Dawes: Dawes Act

+The Dawes Act was intended to assimilate Indians by encouraging them to undertake subsistence farming, then widespread in American society.
+Enacted in 1887, it was amended in 1891, again in 1898 by the Curtis Act, and again in 1906 by the Burke Act.

 The Dawes Commission, set up under an Indian Office appropriation bill in 1893, was created not to administer the Act but to attempt to persuade the tribes excluded from the Act by treaties to agree to the allotment plan.
 After gaining agreement from representatives of the Five Civilized Tribes in Indian Territory, the commission appointed registrars to register members on rolls prior to allotment of lands.
 Many tribes have since based membership and citizen qualifications on descent from persons listed as Indians on the Dawes Rolls.
 (Also listed were freedmen of each tribe, and intermarried whites.)
-The Curtis Act of 1898 extended the provisions of the Dawes Act to the Five Civilized Tribes, abolishing tribal jurisdiction of their communal lands.